 Even if I don’t get many donations directly, I found that sharing an article on my fundraising website or social media gives the challenge more weighting which will encourage donations from people who are checking your credibility online.

 Check out: How to do a press release

 Once you’ve completed the challenge your job is not complete.
 A huge chunk of donations come after an event….I guess people want to see you will actually do it first!
 You might also get some early supporters donating for a second time.
 So be really active with asking for sponsorship the week after your event.

-I would also encourage you to post ‘thank you’s’ on your social media pages as it’s a great way to encourage people to get involved and get their slice of gratitude too.
+I would also encourage you to post ‘thank you’s’ on your social media pages as it’s a great way to encourage people to get involved and get their slice of gratitude too!

-How to get people to sponsor you
+Resources: how to get people to sponsor you

 Regardless of how your sponsorship efforts go, you should feel proud.
 A lot of charities rely heavily on income of this kind and even the small donations can really add up.